bcgov/sso-keycloak/wiki/Alerts-and-Us.md

 ## Do you think our service (keycloak) is down?

-Here are the X thinkgs you should do to check:
+Here are the things to check:

 1. Check our uptime status at https://status.loginproxy.gov.bc.ca
 2.  if you see the IDIR/siteminder uptime alert in red, there may be a larger goverment wide issue.
 We will provide live updates as we learn more in our [rocketchat channel](https://chat.developer.gov.bc.ca/channel/sso)